baking-bad/tezos-on-tezos/README.md

 Optimistic rollup enabled with Tezos VM running on top of Tezos L1.

-**IMPORTANT: THIS IS AN EARLY BETA, DO NOT RUN THIS CODE IN THE MAINNET**
+**IMPORTANT: NOT STABLE YET, DO NOT RUN THIS CODE IN PRODUCTION**

 ## About

-The goal of this project is to create PoC of a permissioned application-specific rollup enabled with Tezos (Michelson) VM.
+The goal of this project is to create permissioned application-specific Tezos-compatible rollup that has:
-Aside from the pure research interest there might be long-term advantages of such solution:
 * Reduced operational costs (contract automation, oracles)
-* Custom MEV-resistant techniques
+* Custom MEV-resistant solution
 * Chain-native tokenomics
 * Feeless experience
 * Contract wallets as first-class citizens (account abstraction)